Radium as a Water Contaminant

 This deposited radium emits alpha particles that may damage surrounding tissue, causing depression of the immune system, anemia, cataracts and fractured teeth.
 At high exposure levels, radium can cause bone, stomach, lung, and other cancers in humans.
 The decay of radium into radon presents another contaminant of health concern in drinking water as well as in the air.

-The optimum treatment technology for radium contamination depends on the water properties; for instance, pH will affect the chemical bonding of radium and therefore removal efficiencies for different treatment processes.
+The optimum treatment technology for radium removal from drinking water depends on the water properties; for instance, pH will affect the chemical bonding of radium and therefore removal efficiencies for different treatment processes.
 Identification of the best radium water treatment process by analyzing water test data is problematic; it is best to perform a pilot study.

 WETS has many years of experience in treating radionuclides such as radium.
-Our pilot study for radium removal typically looks at ion exchange, and radium water filter processing such as green sand filtration, coagulation/dual filter media, and hydrous manganese oxidation filtration.
+Our pilot study for radium removal from drinking water typically looks at ion exchange, and radium water filter processing such as green sand filtration, coagulation/dual filter media, and hydrous manganese oxidation filtration.
 Radon gas, the immediate decay product of radium, is often also a health concern where radium is present.
 Our proprietary aeration/filtration unit can both remove radon gas through aeration and remove radium from water through filtration in a single unit, saving in treatment costs and allowing for a smaller footprint for the treatment unit.